 While Redford’s father worked as an accountant in El Segundo, his family moved to Van Nuys.
 Here, he went to Van Nuys High School and was more interested in sports and the arts rather than academics.

 After graduation, Redford attended the University of Colorado while working at a restaurant and bar called The Sink.
-Unfortunately, he developed a fondness for heavy drinking, which cost him his scholarship.
+Unfortunately, he became fond of heavy drinking, which cost him his scholarship.
 After having been kicked out of school, Redford traveled around Europe.
 He later took painting courses at the Pratt Institute and studied acting at the American Academy of Dramatic Arts.

 Robert Redford’s acting career began in the stages of New York.
 His first Broadway performance was in Tall Story in 1959.
 More theater roles followed this with The Highest Tree and Sunday in New York.
 In 1960, he then landed several roles in popular TV shows, including Maverick, Rescue 8, Playhouse 90, and Perry Mason.